 The Downside of Eating Spicy Food While on Your Period

-- Stomach pain
+- Stomach discomfort or bloating

 Spicy Food and Endometriosis